-We have just returned from 6 days in the Portes du Soleil region, in our beloved little region of Valais!
-It is still with the muscles slightly sore and let’s admit it a little fatigue that we give you our impressions after our little getaway in the Swiss Alps.
+We have just returned from 6 days in the Dents du Midi region, in our beloved little region of Valais!
+It is still with the muscles slightly sore and and a bit tired that we give you our impressions after this nice hike in the Swiss Alps.

-Video – Hiking in Switzerland: Le Tour des Dents du Midi
+- Our video of the Tour des Dents du Midi

-Note: We are sorry, but the video is actually in frend (the interview parts).
+Note: We are sorry, but the video is actually in french (the interview parts).
 But you can still get an idea of the amazing landscapes by watching it!

 Easily recognizable by their shape, the Dents du Midi are a bit like the emblem of the Lower Valais.
 For my part, I grew up having them in front of me all my youth, but I won’t hide from you that it had never occurred to me to go around them (and even less to try to climb one of the peaks…).

 A small overview :

 History of the tour des dents du midi

 The Dents du Midi tour was first tested in 1961, created in 1962 by a certain Fernand Jordan.
 We had the pleasure of meeting the son of the founder of this tour during our hike, but we will come back to it in a future article…